-Join Patrick Royal for an in-depth discussion in this video Viewing and editing programs, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Viewing and editing programs, part of Learning MATLAB (2013).

 Lets look at the bread and butter of MATLAB.
 Viewing, Editing, and Running programs.
 Creating a new program is easy.
 Simply click on the New Script button, to generate the script and automatically open up the Script Editor window.
 Here, you can type in all the code that will run as a part of the program.
 For this example, we'll just create a very simple script that generates a random two by three matrix.
 So P equals rand 2,3.
 When you're ready to save, click on the Save button and then give the program a name.